 Today, Larwin builds for diverse customers – from single parents and couples without children to buyers wanting to live in communities with a golf course, near the ocean, in a certain school district or where they can keep horses.
 “The homes we build today are a reflection of the marketplace and the lives of the homebuyers,” said Michael, who said Larwin’s approach is personal.
 “We’re trying to develop something special for you” is the philosophy behind the way they do business.
 The foundation Michael has built for Larwin during the past 34 years has been a stabilizing force for where the company is today.

 Michael and his wife, Linda, have responded directly to California’s anticipated population growth and the lack of infrastructure to accommodate that growth by providing a major endowment to establish the California Infrastructure Institute at the University of Southern California.
 The Institute will combine public policy outreach with university-level research that will help decision makers determine alternative solutions for California’s growth.
 Michael’s connection with USC starts in the classroom where he is an adjunct professor in the master’s degree program in Real Estate Development at USC’s School of Policy, Planning and Development.

 Michael attended City University of New York where he obtained a bachelor’s degree in engineering.
-He then earned a master’s degree in engineering from San Diego State University and a master’s of business administration degree from Wharton Graduate School of the University of Pennsylvania.
+He then earned a master’s degree in engineering from San Diego State University and a Master of Business Administration degree from Wharton Graduate School of the University of Pennsylvania.